Last updated on April 6th, 2026

 Q: What’s the workflow for manufacturing to order vs. manufacturing for stock?

-Q: What does the “automated consumption” checkbox do when receiving goods?
+Q: What does the “Automated Consumption” checkbox do when receiving goods?

 Q: What’s the difference between PO cost and goods receipt cost?